leinadalrus/genobee/README.md

 - I have C++14 code in the high-level programming tiers of the project because it's _"safer."_
 - It also helps if we in turn have to 'interop' with another user's C++ code, especially with Soloud being unupdated for years.
-- 'C89/90' itself (mainly this edition because it's Portable C, and not Common C) will not allow us to write code in a modern sense with polymorphism/inheritance.
+- 'C99' will not allow us to write code in a modern sense with polymorphism/inheritance.
 But will still be utilised for ARM vs x86_64 architecture interpreter(s) and compiler(s).
-- Procedural programming with some _this and that_ of functional and object-oriented programming would be nice. (_Oooooh_ maybe data-oriented programming as well!?)
 - At some point in the program we'll need to use a Strategy design pattern with a Singleton since we're working with peripherals after all.

 #### `libc`

-'libc' enables us to 'interop' with the C code of PortAudio and 'libsndfile' which helps us do some explorative programming.
+'libc' enables us to 'interop' with the C code of 'miniaudio' and 'libsndfile' which helps us do some explorative programming.

+> We are going to remove and forget about PortAudio usage because 'miniaudio' already does what I want in a smaller package.

 - We can also test minimally.
 Testing for trivially but ideal unit tests before doing any form of non-context-free programming with how software revolves with Singletons combined with Strategy patterns sometimes.